Where to Pick-Your-Own Cherries in New Jersey

 662 Pittstown Rd., Frenchtown

-Hurry on over to the farm because only a small crop of sour cherries is available for picking.
+Hurry on over to the farm because only a small crop of sour cherries and strawberries are available for picking, plus raspberries.

 LEE TURKEY FARM